krishbansal333/Solving-Differential-Equations-Using-PINNs/README.md

-# Machine Learning with PyTorch
+# Solving-Differential-Equations-Using-PINNs
+My Project Under Paac IITR

 This project demonstrates a machine learning workflow using **PyTorch** and supporting libraries.
 It covers dataset loading, preprocessing, model implementation, training, and visualization of results.